Prudentnavigator/PrivateChatRoom-App/README.md

 PrivateChatRoom-App v1.1.2

-This application allows users to communicate privately in real time using TCP socket programming in Python.
+This application allows users to communicate privately in real time.
 It is designed to be used with the 'PrivateChatRoom-Server'.

 If python3 is installed on your device, this program can be used with any